athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Blood Lords/Azmakian Effigy.md

     desc: "`pf2:1` Hoof +18 (agile, unholy)\n__Damage__  2d8 + 10 bludgeoning"

   - name: "Breath Weapon"
-    desc: "`pf2:2` (divine) The Azmakian effigy exhales rusting gas in a 15-foot cone.
+    desc: "`pf2:2` (divine) The Azmakian effigy exhales rusting gas in a @Template[cone|distance:15].
 The gas deals 2d6 damage to the highest-level metal item carried by every creature in the area, ignoring these items' Hardness (DC 22 Fortitude check); unattended metal items in the area take this damage automatically.
 The Azmakian effigy can't use its Breath Weapon again for 1d4 rounds."

   - name: "Powerful Charge"
     desc: "`pf2:2`  The Azmakian effigy Strides twice and then makes a horn Strike.
-If it moved at least 20 feet from its starting position, the Strike's damage is increased to 3d10 + 10 piercing damage."
+If it moved at least 20 feet from its starting position, the Strike's damage is increased to 3d10+10 piercing damage."

 ```